-ABI supports an economic strategy that balances retention and assistance to existing businesses with the recruitment of new businesses.
+ABI supports an economic strategy that balances retention and growth of existing businesses with the recruitment of new businesses, and emphasizes workforce attraction throughout Iowa.

 ABI further supports collaborative efforts of the public and private sectors toward economic development opportunities in areas that include: renewable energy, biosciences, information technologies, information technology infrastructure and advanced manufacturing.